gigawhitlocks/emacs-configs/README.md

 Go support requires some dependencies.
 I will try to list them all here.
 Stuff I have installed has some overlap because of the in-progress move to LSP, but I'll prune it later.

--   First, `go` itself must be installed, install however, and avalailable on the `PATH`.

--   `gopls`, the language server for LSP mentioned above <https://github.com/golang/tools/blob/master/gopls/doc/user.md>.
-I have been just running this off of `master` so I can experience all the latest ~~bugs~~ features, so clone the gopls project (TODO find the url for it and put a link here) and `go install` it.
-After you're done `gopls` should also be on the `PATH`.
+-   First, `go` itself, install however you choose.
+I like to add my GOPATH and GOROOT to `~/.profile` so that they show up in both my shell and in Emacs.

+-   `go install` `godef` for definitions <https://github.com/rogpeppe/godef>\`
+-   `gopls`, the language server for LSP mentioned above <https://github.com/golang/tools/blob/master/gopls/doc/user.md>

 ```emacs-lisp
 (defun set-gopls-lib-dirs ()